Introduction

 Following these principles has ergonomic advantages such as increased efficiency of workouts and decreased workload on joints and muscles.
 These principles enhance mindfulness which further improves movement quality, making Pilates practice safe and sustainable while developing strength and flexibility.

-Essential Equipment for Pilates
+Essential Equipment Pilates exercises for beginners

 Types of Pilates Equipment